Meigs County office and agency closures and announcements - Pomeroy Daily Sentinel

 Village of Racine

-Due to the recent outbreak of the Coronavirus, the Municipal Building is closed to the public for the safety and health of not only the employees but for you as the customer also.
-By taking this step we will be able to secure the daily activities of the the office and public services on a limited basis at this time.
+The Racine Municipal Building is closed to the public for the safety and health of not only the employees but for you as the customer also.
 At this time if you have water and/or garbage payments, please use the drop box, mail or pay online.
 The closing of the building also affects the Syracuse-Racine Regional Sewer District and the Sutton Township Offices.
 If you have any questions please call the respective numbers below:

 Racine Village – 740-949-2296